Home

 The Latin motto originates from a section in Cicero's "On Friendship" (De Amicitia, chapter 26).
 The whole phrase is: "Virtute enim ipsa non tam multi praediti esse quam videri volunt."

-The North Carolina state motto was adopted in 1893 which is rather late.
+The North Carolina motto was adopted in 1893 which is rather late.
 In fact, North Carolina was the only state out of 13 states at that point that did not have a state motto.

-In this way North Carolina did not follow many other states' examples of using the declaration of independence to lift up the national spirit and create a patriotic North Carolina state motto.
+In this way North Carolina did not follow many other states' examples of using the declaration of independence to lift up the national spirit and create a patriotic North Carolina motto.

 North Carolina State Nicknames